Emil Carlsen: Success and respect

 Although he was considered to be one of the most respected American painters, Carlsen struggled financially for the first several decades of his career.
 The Macbeth Gallery in New York was the first gallery that specialized in the work of American artists.
-After Carlsen joined the gallery, which represented many of the American Impressionism artists, his sales improved and for the first time he was able to live comfortably without constant financial stress.
+After Carlsen joined the gallery, which represented many of the American Impressionist artists, his sales improved and for the first time he was able to live comfortably without constant financial stress.
 He had solo exhibitions at Macbeth in 1912, 1919 and 1921 and 1923.

 He received the Samuel T. Shaw Purchase Prize at the National Academy of Design.

 Teaching career

 Emil Carlsen was a sought after teacher and financial necessity drove him to teach more than he wanted, taking time away from his painting.
 As he became more financially successful, he cut back on his teaching commitments.
 He taught the life class at the National Academy of Design from 1905 to 1909.
 He commuted from New York to Philadelphia to lecture at the Pennsylvania Academy of Fine Arts for many years.
 Among his pupils was the miniaturist Rosa Hooper.